rpm-software-management/rpm/docs/manual/users_and_groups.md

 create.
 This ensures correct installation when a package relies on user/group from another package.

+Explict group membership (m) will also create a dependency on both the user and the group name.

 By default the dependencies are hard requirements, but as this can be problematic when upgrading an existing distribution to rpm 4.19, it's possible to weaken these into recommends-dependencies by setting